datacarpentry/semester-biology/syllabus.md

 www.dso.ufl.edu/drc/

-My policy: If you are in my class I want to help you learn and will happily work with you to make the learning environment equitable for you and others.
+My policy: If you are in my class I want to help you learn and will happily work with you to make the learning environment work effectively for you.

 ### Online Course Evaluation Process